danmills0/danmills0.github.io/index.md

 ## Other Interests

+I am a keen supporter of the [Unitary Foundattion](https://unitary.foundation/), and am a member of the advisory board.

 I have a keen interest in science communication and journalism, having hosted my own science themed radio show on [Freshair](https://freshair.org.uk/), Edinburgh's student radio station, and having been head of news there.

-I'm also a keen maker and have worked in [the University of Edinburgh’s community makerspace](https://www.ucreatestudio.is.ed.ac.uk/) as a technician and marketing manager.

-I, along with [Brian Coyle](https://briancoyle1.wixsite.com/briancoyle), organised [QuHackEd](https://quhackedinfo.wixsite.com/mysite), the first quantum computing hackathon in Scotland.
+In that vein I, along with [Brian Coyle](https://briancoyle1.wixsite.com/briancoyle), organised [QuHackEd](https://quhackedinfo.wixsite.com/mysite), the first quantum computing hackathon in Scotland.

 <p align="center"><iframe width="500" height="281" src="https://www.youtube.com/embed/TATYECOmv-U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+In my own time I'm a keen maker and have worked in [the University of Edinburgh’s community makerspace](https://www.ucreatestudio.is.ed.ac.uk/) as a technician and marketing manager.
 I also enjoy a selection of sports, in particular cycling, swimming, football, climbing and squash.
 I'm happy to give you a game of pretty much anything though!

 ***